lukaszstefanowski97/utmp-reader/README.md

 <b>Possible arguments:</b>

--h shows hosts
+-h show hosts

--l shows ut_line
+-l show ut_line

 You can also run script without arguments and see just usernames, or use both at once.